-This report is an analysis of Medicare Part B claims with allowed services for the CPT® codes listed in Table 1, with dates of service from July 1, 2013 to June 30, 2014 and includes only those claims where the rendering NPI specialty is denoted as family practice (08).
-This analysis was based on the latest version of claims available from the Integrated Data Repository as of October 14, 2014.
+This report is an analysis of Medicare Part B claims with allowed services for the CPT® codes listed in Table 1, with dates of service from July 1, 2013 to June 30, 2014 and includes only those claims where the rendering NPI specialty is denoted as nurse practitioner (50).
+This analysis was based on the latest version of claims available from the Integrated Data Repository as of January 26, 2015.
 Your values are compared to the state and national values using either the chi-squared or t-test at the alpha value of 0.05.